tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 One area not discussed in detail or shown is external dependencies.
 In the future, it would be beneficial to move the ARM Trusted Firmware (ATF) binary blob into an external dependency.
 This means you can have a separate build pipeline for that which packages it up into a nuget or github release, which your platform consumes.
+It addition to not having to carry a binary in your build tree, it makes the version of the binary trivial to track.